yustarandomname/territories-in-three-dimensions/README.md

 The server has two main endpoints

 ### GET `[2d|3d]`
-- [ ] TODO
-Get current state of the cpu model.
+Get current state of the model as JSON Object.
 State includes:
 - `size`: NUMBER - The size of the model
 - `agents`: [NUMBER, NUMBER] - The number of agents in the model
 - `seed`: NUMBER - The seed used to generate the model